-Since our application will allow to control state of all available GPIO pins, we recommend to attach some LEDs to those pins for visibility.
+Since our application will allow us to control the state of all available GPIO pins, we recommend attaching some LEDs to those pins for visibility.
 You can use this basic instruction or another one to wire some LEDs.
 Below is sample wiring schema used in this tutorial.

 Before starting with application introduced in this tutorial you need to prepare development environment to work with Android Things applications.
 Follow instructions from the official guide to build and deploy your first Android Things application.

-Now you should obtain source code of the GpioControlSample application from Thingsboard sanples GitHub repository.
+Now you should obtain the source code of the GpioControlSample application from ThingsBoard samples GitHub repository.
 You can do this by issuing the following git clone command:

 Open cloned samples folder and navigate to android-things/GpioControlSample.

 You will need to modify THINGSBOARD_HOST constant to match your ThingsBoard server installation IP address or hostname.
 Use “demo.thingsboard.io” if you are using live demo server.